-- Choose the highest performing model project costs will allow, to meet the design heating and cooling load of the project.
+- Choose the highest performing model the project costs will allow, to meet the design heating and cooling load of the project.
 Take note of dehumidification performance as indicated by the sensible heat ratio (SHR) of the unit (lower SHR indicates better dehumidification during cooling).
 Note cooling efficiency (SEER2), heating efficiency (HSPF2), noise criteria, air filtration (higher MERV filters provide better filtration), and cold weather performance.
 If you are participating in an energy-efficiency program, select equipment that complies with the requirements for your climate zone.

 - Determine whether a whole-house dehumidifier will be needed.
-If the selected heat pump has a high SHR, then additional dehumidification may be needed, particularly if located in a humid environment (Moisture Region A in the maps on the Climate Tab).
+If the selected heat pump has a high SHR, then additional dehumidification may be needed, particularly if located in a humid environment (Moisture Region A in the maps on the Climate Tab),

 - Confirm that the indoor and outdoor components of the heat pump system match, as demonstrated by a certificate from the Air Conditioning, Heating and Refrigeration Institute (AHRI) or a copy of the catalog data provided by the original equipment manufacturer indicating an acceptable combination.